François Sabatier-Ungher

-Marie Jean Baptiste François Sabatier (2 July 1818, Montpellier - 1 December 1891, near Lunel-Viel) was a French philanthropist, art critic and translator.
+Marie Jean Baptiste François Sabatier (2 July 1818 - 1 December 1891) was a French philanthropist, art critic, and translator.
 He changed his name to Sabatier-Ungher after his marriage to the Austro-Hungarian opera singer, Caroline Ungher.

 Biography

-His father was a wealthy land owner from Languedoc, who died just before his birth, so he was raised by an uncle, the Abbé Roques.
-Not long after beginning his studies at a Jesuit college, he declared his intention to become a writer and poet; running away to Paris to pursue that goal.
+Marie Jean Baptiste François Sabatier was born and raised in Montpellier, France.
+His father was a wealthy landowner from Languedoc, who died just before his birth, so he was raised by an uncle, the Abbé Roques.
+Not long after beginning his studies at a Jesuit college, he declared his intention to become a writer and poet, running away to Paris to pursue that goal.
 He arrived there in 1833 and found encouragement from Alfred de Vigny.
 He also made acquaintances in the art world, including Auguste Bouquet and Edmond Wagrez (1815-1882), both of whom would accompany him to Rome in 1838.
 While there, he befriended several more French artists who were residing at the Villa Medici, notably Dominique Papety, and was introduced to the philosophy of Charles Fourier.